manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-manage-pdb/intro-pdb-mgmt-db/intro-pdb-mgmt-db.md

 **Clone a source PDB in local container**

-You can create PDBs in the container by cloning an existing PDB, which is the source PDB.
+You can create PDBs in a container by cloning an existing PDB, which is the source PDB.
 This method copies the files that belong to the source PDB to a new location and associates the copied files with the new PDB.

 ![Clone local PDB](./images/manage-pdb-04-clone-local-pdb.png " ")